Savage House (Wisconsin)

-Savage House was a historic farmhouse located near Stoughton, Wisconsin, built in 1848.
+Savage House was a historic farmhouse located near Stoughton, Wisconsin, United States, built in 1848.
 It was situated 0.8 miles north of the historic village of Cooksville but officially listed under Stoughton due to its location just across the county line.
 The house was an example of Gothic Revival style, featuring a symmetrical design with a transverse gable roof and dormer over the front door, similar to other historic houses in Cooksville.